sharkymark/v2-templates/README.md

 # Templates

 Use the Docker, Kubernetes, Azure, AWS and Google Cloud templates in this repo to kick start your work.
-The example templates that ship with v2 are [here](https://github.com/coder/coder/tree/main/examples/templates).
+The example templates that ship with v2 are [here](https://github.com/coder/coder/tree/main/examples/templates) and [bpmct](https://github.com/bpmct/coder-templates) has some sweet templates too like podman and nifty AWS VM template that only persists the home volume.

 # Template Emoji URLs